tobyS/vip/README.txt

     by hitting <Ctrl>+h on any PHP function name (in insert mode).
 PHPM will be called and the signature of the desired function will be shown in the status bar.
+Align arrays / assignements
+    The `PhpAlign()`_ function is mapped to <Ctrl>-a in visual mode.
+Simple select the lines to assign and hit the shortcut.
+Commenting / uncommenting
+    The `PhpUnComment()`_ function is mapped to <Ctrl>-c in visual mode.
+Simply select the lines you want to comment/un-comment and hit the shortcut.:

 Closing chars
 ~~~~~~~~~~~~~